 The best way to prevent ear infections is to prevent colds and flu.
 The American Academy of Pediatricians recommends that all children receive the pneumococcal vaccine (PCV13) and an annual flu shot.

 The American Academy of Pediatrics (AAP) and the U.S. Centers for Disease Control (CDC) recommend annual influenza vaccination for all children over 6 months of age.
-Preventing influenza (the "flu') may be a more important protective measure against ear infections.
+Preventing the flu (influenza) is an important protective measure against ear infections.

 An intranasal vaccine called FluMist is approved for children ages 2 years and older.
 FluMist is made from a live but weakened influenza virus; flu shots use inactivated (not live) viruses.
 Children younger than 2 years old, and children younger than age 5 who have asthma or recurrent wheezing, should not receive FluMist.

 PCV13 is specifically approved to help prevent invasive pneumococcal disease and otitis media.
-The recommended schedule of pneumococcal immunization is four doses, one given at 2, 4, 6, and 12 - 15 months of age.
+The recommended schedule of pneumococcal immunization is four doses, one each given at 2, 4, 6, and 12 to 15 months of age.

 Breastfeeding offers protection against many early infections, including ear infections.
 Mother's milk provides immune factors that help protect the child from infections.
 Also, infants are held during breastfeeding in a position that allows the Eustachian tubes to function well.

-If possible, new mothers should breastfeed their infants for at least 4 - 6 months.
+If possible, new mothers should breastfeed their infants for at least 4 to 6 months.
 According to the American Academy of Pediatrics, exclusively breastfeeding for a baby's first 6 months helps to prevent ear and other respiratory infections.
-For bottle-fed babies, to improve protection mothers should not lay babies down with their bottle; they should hold the infants in the same way they would to breastfeed them.
+For bottle-fed babies, to improve protection do not lay the baby down with the bottle ("bottle propping").
+Hold the infant in the same way you would to breastfeed.